cc-tweaked/CC-Tweaked/doc/mod-page.md

 -->

 # ![CC: Tweaked](https://tweaked.cc/logo.png)
 CC: Tweaked is a mod for Minecraft which adds programmable computers, turtles and more to the game.
-A fork of the much-beloved [ComputerCraft], it continues its legacy with better performance, stability, and a wealth of new features.
+A fork of the much-beloved [ComputerCraft], it continues its legacy with improved performance and stability, along with a wealth of new features.

 ## Testimonials